 Experiencing wilderness and witnessing wildlife is her passion and thus conservation photography is her purpose.
 And that extends well beyond image-making and into helping other creatives reach their biggest goals in conservation visual storytelling.

-As an outlet for her joy of teaching, Jaymi founded Conservation Visual Storytellers Academy, and our membership community for ongoing creative and professional development, Wild Idea Lab.
+As an outlet for her joy of teaching, Jaymi founded Conservation Visual Storytellers Academy.

 She is co-founder of Her Wild Vision Initiative, a volunteer with the North American Nature Photography Association, and a volunteer instructor with Girls Who Click, a nonprofit that encourages young girls to get involved with nature photography.
-She is a freelance photo editor with bioGraphic, a publication of California Academy of Sciences.
 Her photography and writing has been published by National Geographic publications, Heyday Books, Audubon, BBC Wildlife, National Wildlife Magazine, Ranger Rick and many more.

-But her most important work happens here at the Academy and in the Wild Idea Lab, as she works alongside our extraordinary students and members.
+But her most important work happens here at the Academy as she coaches our extraordinary students and alumni.